calebyhan/fidhacks25/README.md

 Whether you are thinking about applying for a new job, thinking about trying a new hobby, or just trying to believe in yourself again—Kudos is designed to help you **bet on yourself**.

 ## How we built it
 We began sorting out all our ideas on a whiteboard.
 Once we had a clear vision, we broke it down by making a design in Figma, then building the framework for the website, focusing on group interactions and a simple demo that gets our idea across.
-The
+The front end was built using React, and we used Firebase Realtime Database for our database.

 ## Challenges we ran into
 We all had different skill levels and had big ideas that had to be refined due to the time restraint.
 We had to prioritize what we needed and leave the rest for the future.